malaireumarianna/NLP_final_project/README.md

 │   ├── Dockerfile
 │   ├── train.py
 │   └── __init__.py
-├── unittests                  # Scripts used for unittests │   └── unittests.py
+├── notebooks                  # Scripts used for analysis of dataset │   └── analysis.ipyb
 ├── utils.py                  # Utility functions and classes that are used in scripts ├── settings.json             # All configurable parameters and settings └── README.md